Marie de Rohan: First marriage

 On 13 September 1617, Marie de Rohan married Charles d'Albert, seigneur de Luynes, a favourite of King Louis XIII.
 He formed her taste for unscrupulous political intrigue, introducing her at court.
 In December 1618, Louis XIII named her to the newly created post of surintendante of the queen's household, prompting the première dame du palais, the much older and now outranked widow of the Connétable de Montmorency, to resign in protest.
-Initially the queen consort, Anne of Austria, was jealous and disliked Madame de Luynes, as the king paid her far too much attention, but eventually through assiduous efforts her influence with the queen became unrivaled.
+Initially, the queen consort, Anne of Austria, was jealous and disliked Madame de Luynes, as the king paid her far too much attention, but eventually, through assiduous efforts, her influence with the queen became unrivaled.

 On 26 January 1619, Marie de Rohan gave birth to a daughter, Anne Marie, named after the queen and her mother.
-In August Marie de Rohan's husband Charles was made governor of Picardy and Duke of Luynes and on 14 November was officially received as a duke and a Peer of France at a ceremony in the great hall of the Parlement of Paris.
-With their elevated status, the Duke and Duchess of Luynes were able to sign a contract on 22 January 1620 arranging a marriage between their one-year-old daughter and the one-year-old Charles Louis de Lorraine, Duke of Joyeuse, a son of Charles, Duke of Guise.
+In August, Marie de Rohan's husband Charles was made governor of Picardy and Duke of Luynes, and on 14 November was officially received as a duke and a Peer of France at a ceremony in the great hall of the Parlement of Paris.
+With their elevated status, the Duke and Duchess of Luynes were able to sign a contract on 22 January 1620, arranging a marriage between their one-year-old daughter and the one-year-old Charles Louis de Lorraine, Duke of Joyeuse, a son of Charles, Duke of Guise.
 They agreed to pay a dowry of 60,000 livres, to which the king added 100,000 livres.
 Since the children were so young, the marriage was to take place after they became adults.
 Subsequent events made this impossible, and Anne Marie died unmarried in 1646.
 A second daughter was born early in 1620, but she died about ten years later.

 On Christmas night 1620, attended by the queen, Marie de Rohan gave birth to Luynes' son and heir, Louis Charles, named after the king and his father.
-Paris church bells were rung to celebrate the event, and cannon were fired at the medieval Château de Caen, where the king and the duke were staying.
+Paris church bells were rung to celebrate the event, and cannons were fired at the medieval Château de Caen, where the king and the duke were staying.
 Their son was baptised in Paris with Louis XIII as godfather and the king's mother, Marie de Médicis, as godmother.
 The entire court attended, and it was said to have cost the king 80,000 livres.
 After Luynes died of scarlet fever in 1621, Louis Charles became the second Duke of Luynes and married his mother's sister, Anne de Rohan.
 His daughter Jeanne Baptiste, simultaneously Marie's granddaughter and niece, was the mistress of Victor Amadeus II of Sardinia and ancestress of the Savoy kings of Italy.